 - Your house and the land it sits on, if you own it

 - One primary vehicle your household uses for daily transportation

-- Your wedding ring, furniture, clothing and some durable goods (kitchen items, appliances, bedding, towels, etc.)
+- Your wedding ring, furniture, clothing, some durable goods (kitchen items, appliances, bedding, towels, etc.)

-Again, this need-based federal aid program helps the poorest Americans who are blind, disabled or over 65 make ends meet.
-And the SSA will look for anything that may disqualify you from getting SSI benefits.
+Again, this need-based federal aid program helps the poorest Americans who are blind, disabled or over 65.
+And the SSA will look for anything that may disqualify you.
 Do you live rent-free with a relative or get free meals at church every Sunday?
-Those things will count as money towards your SSI income limit.
-And if you don’t declare these items in hopes of getting paid more in SSI, watch out.
-The SSA regularly checks in with SSI recipients every three years to confirm their eligibility status hasn’t changed.
+Those things count as money towards your SSI income limit.
+The SSA checks in with SSI recipients every three years to confirm their status is unchanged.
 If they think you lied about anything, you may receive an SSI overpayment letter in the mail.
 That means you’ll have to pay back any SSI benefits the SSA says you received in error.
-In many cases, they’ll garnish your benefits if you can’t pay the whole amount you owe back at once.
-They can also garnish your IRS refunds for any back SSI payments you owe.
+In many cases, they’ll garnish your benefits if you can’t pay the whole amount back at once.
+They can also garnish your IRS refunds for overpayments.

 You May Qualify for Legal Assistance

 Applying for California disability benefits is often confusing, since you have three different programs to choose from.
-If you need help, why get an experienced Social Security attorney to help you?
-You can get confidential answers that apply to your specific California disability questions for free!
+If you need help, talk to an experienced Social Security attorney for free over the phone.
+Having a California disability lawyer file your paperwork makes you almost 3x more likely to secure benefits.
 All California disability lawyers work on contingency, so you’ll pay nothing for claim help now.